juanyunis/django-less/README.rst

 Django LESS provides template tags to compile LESS into CSS from templates.
 It works with both inline code and extenal files.
+This is a fork from https://github.com/andreyfedoseev/django-less with a few fixes.

 Installation
 ************